OmarAbdelazizMahmed/carddetective/README.md

 The package also contains Unit tests for all supported card providers, to ensure that the detection is accurate and working properly.

-To run the tests, execute the following command:
+To run the tests, you need to install the development dependencies by running the following command:

 ```
-composer test
+./vendor/bin/phpunit
 ```

 ## Intention